Some Kind of Fairy Tale: Reception

 Regina Marler called the novel "ravishing".
 In a review of the book in The New York Times, she stated that Joyce's writing is "enthralling, agile and effortless", and said that while he builds on English folklore, "Joyce has clearly gone beyond book-learning and made the 'crossing at twilight' to the fairy kingdom himself."
-Kirkus Reviews described the book as "excellently done; expertly grounded, suspensefully told", but had reservations about Joyce's depiction of Fairy.
+Kirkus Reviews described the book as "excellently done; expertly grounded, suspensefully told", but had reservations about Joyce's depiction of Faerie.
 The review said its inhabitants resemble "promiscuous hippies [with] a bloodlust for gladiatorial combat".
 The reviewer found Hiero's switch from kind benefactor to aggressive stalker "especially jarring".

 Reviewing the novel in The Guardian, American literary critic Jeff VanderMeer said "Joyce's fiction has always displayed a certain generosity of spirit that lifts it above the ordinary.
 This generosity is not at all sentimental, but is alive with sentiment and an appreciation for the mysteries of life."
 VanderMeer described the first part of Some Kind of Fairy Tale as "mesmerising", but felt that towards the end it tends to become somewhat "mundane".
 He said that while Joyce delves into fairy myths, he does not go beyond them and produce something new, something "to surprise, to provoke, to challenge in some way."